Links from the show:

 Before we get into that though, I’m Mickey Mellen, and this is A Brighter Web episode number 32, brought to you by all of us at GreenMellen.
 Our goal with this podcast is give you quick weekly insights for news, products, and ideas, so we can all make the web a brighter place to be.
 These might be actual web tips talking about strategy, search engines, WordPress plugins and UX, or maybe productivity ideas to help you get more done and free up your time to do great things.

-We also want to thank our sponsor, GoWP.com.
+We also want to thank our sponsor, GoWP.
 GoWP provides white label WordPress support for agencies and web professionals.
-Use code ABW for a 15% discount on any monthly plan.
+Use code ABW for a 15% discount on any monthly WordPress maintenance and support plan.

 Today we’ll talk more about fetching content from other websites, nofollow in guest post links, new tools in the Google Assistant SDK, and more.
 Let’s dig in.